-It is interesting to note that the first record round is commonly cited as the 9 peaks gained by the Reverend J. M. Elliott in 1864.
+It is interesting to note that the first record round is commonly cited as the nine peaks gained by the Reverend J. M. Elliott in 1864.
 He completed an anti-clockwise circuit of the mountains surrounding Wasdale in eight and a half hours.
 In terms of peaks gained, the walk would not be surpassed until the late 1890s.
-But it was significantly shorter than a score of long walks undertaken in the earlier decades of the nineteenth century, which could easily run to 40 or even 50 miles.
+But it was significantly shorter than a number of long walks undertaken in the earlier decades of the nineteenth century, which could easily extend to 40 or even 50 miles.

-It was not until Wakefield entered the scheme that the sheer number of peaks tarted to be the main currency for records.
+It was not until Wakefield entered the scene that the sheer number of peaks started to be the main currency for records.
 His statement on the terms of the record was therefore a helpful clarification.
-But it did not mean that the twentieth century history of the Fell Record was free from controversy.
+But it did not mean that the twentieth century history of the Fell Record would be free from controversy.

-The first issue arose only ten years after Wakefield’s pronouncement.
+The first question arose only ten years after Wakefield’s pronouncement.
 In 1916, Cecil Dawson went out and beat Wakefield’s record – or so he claimed.
 Dawson was a Manchester cotton merchant who specialised in Peak District ‘bog-trotting’.
-His legally-dubious walks over private land became so well known that he acquired a group of followers who christened themselves as “Dawson’s Crowd”.
+His legally-dubious walks over private land became so well known that he acquired a group of followers who christened themselves as 'Dawson’s Crowd'.
 Dawson added at least two extra fells from the Helvellyn ridge to Wakefield’s record.
-He returned to Keswick in under 24 hours and though he took ten minutes longer than Wakefield, this should not have mattered.
+He returned to Keswick in under 24 hours and, though he took ten minutes longer than Wakefield, this should not have mattered.

 And so it was not until the rounds of Eustace Thomas that Wakefield’s record was accepted as broken.
 Thomas put the issue beyond doubt by first beating Wakefield’s time over the same course in 1920.
 Two years later, he then added eight additional peaks to the record.
 Of these, most were along the Helvellyn ridge, including some with hardly any topographical prominence, such as Watson’s Dodd.
 But it was now clear to all that a contender had to either improve on the time of the current record holder or summit additional peaks within the 24 hours – or both.

-When Bob Graham took the peaks record to 42 fells, this was no marginal gain on Thomas’s round.
+When Bob Graham took the Fell Record to 42 peaks, this was no marginal gain on Thomas’s round.
 Graham added 11 peaks to Thomas’s total, putting clear blue Windermere-length water between him and the previous mark.
-The fact he broke the record so clearly is probably why there was so little – if any – grumbling on the fact that some of his selected peaks were less than the 2,000 feet stipulated by Wakefield.
-Grey Knotts, Calf Crag and High Snab all stood below this mark.
+The fact he broke the record so clearly is probably why there was so little – if any – grumbling of the fact that some of his selected peaks were less than the 2,000 feet stipulated by Wakefield.
+Steel Fell, Calf Crag and High Snab all stood below this mark.

-One peculiar feature of the route is that the fells originally registered as the Bob Graham Round are slightly different from the list of 42 which are today etched in every contender’s mind.
+One peculiar feature of Graham's record is that the fells originally registered are slightly different from what is today known as the Bob Graham Round.
 No record is kept for how or why this happened, but two possible reasons are that the one-inch Ordnance Survey map from Graham’s time did not allow for precise peak marking and the fellrunning community’s attitude to the route was far more art than science.
 No contemporaneous accounts list Ill Crag, Broad Crag or Grey Knotts as Bob Graham fells, despite the fact he would have passed very close to their summits.
 These three fells have replaced Hanging Knotts, Looking Stead and High Snab, each of which were originally recorded as part of Graham’s round.
 Today, contenders would pass within spitting distance to all of them, so it all comes out in the wash.

 As the Heatons traded records between them, peaks dropped into and out of the record.
-While Bob Graham had included every one of Thomas’s peaks in his record (and Thomas had included each of Wakefield’s peaks), a spirit of flexibility appears to have arisen.
-Notable examples include Fairfield (not included in records between 1965 and 1972), Rossett Pike (excluded between 1961 and 1972) and Causey Pike (include in 1962, then excluded until 1971).
-It was not until Naylor’s round of 72 fells in 1975 that every Bob Graham peak was included back in the record.
+While Bob Graham had included every one of Thomas’s peaks in his record (and Thomas had included each of Wakefield’s peaks), a spirit of flexibility appears to have arisen in the 1960s, providing that the overall number of fells increased with every record.
+Notable examples include Fairfield (not included in records between 1965 and 1972), Rossett Pike (excluded between 1961 and 1972) and Causey Pike (included in 1962, then excluded until 1971).
+It was not until Naylor’s round of 72 fells in 1975 that every Bob Graham peak was incorporated into the Fell Record.
 In addition, the 2,000-feet criterion was further eroded by the inclusion of Ard Crags by Ken Heaton in his 1962 record of 54 peaks.

 This flexibility does not appear to have been called into question and simply seems a product of what was a busy and important stage of the record’s history.
-Between 1960 and 1975, the record was improved on twice as many occasions than in the subsequent 45 years!
+Between 1960 and 1975, the record was improved on twice as many occasions as in the subsequent 45 years.

 Over the next decade, both the men’s and the women’s records were broken, neither without controversy.
-On the men’s side, Mark McDermott added four peaks to Naylor’s tally after a period of meticulous planning and flawless execution.
+On the men’s side, Mark McDermott added four peaks to Naylor’s tally after a period of meticulous planning and a day of flawless execution.
 For reasons best known to themselves, some in the fell running community raised challenges, questioning whether Mark had really achieved the record or whether he had only succeeded because he somehow ‘optimised’ the route with a computer.
 Both claims are laughable, especially when considered in hindsight.
 Let us hope all doubt has now been completely extinguished.
-It is worth stating that each of Mark’s additional peaks were clearly within the rules of the record at the time: Lonscale Fell, Bowscale, Bannerdale Crags and Hart Crag.
+It is worth stating that each of Mark’s additional peaks - Lonscale Fell, Bowscale, Bannerdale Crags and Hart Crag - were clearly within the rules of the record at the time.

 One interesting consequence of this history is that the men’s and women’s rounds comprise different fells.
-Indeed, this interesting facet of history will never change, as many of the peaks embedded within the women’s record are now ineligible for adding to men’s rounds given they fall foul of today’s distance and prominence rules laid down by the Bob Graham Club.
-These fells are Sale How, Calfhow Pike, Stirrup Crag, Looking Stead and Kirk Fell East Top.
-This has some interesting implications for the routes that contenders take between peaks.
+Indeed, this interesting facet of history will never change, as many of the peaks embedded within the women’s record are now ineligible for adding to men’s rounds (given they fall foul of today’s distance and prominence rules laid down by the Bob Graham Club).
+The inclusion of these fells - Sale How, Calfhow Pike, Stirrup Crag, Looking Stead and Kirk Fell East Top - has some interesting implications for the routes that contenders take between peaks.

 When these modern-day rules are applied to the modern record, there is little room for manoeuvre.
 Only the very highest hanging fruit remains for adding to the record.
 One cannot start with a blank sheet of paper and the remaining peaks for inclusion are listed on the Bob Graham Club website.
 Prospective record-holders must choose the peaks they want to add from this list (or improve on the time of the previous record-holder).